stephomi/nomadsculpt.com/manual/docs/stroke.md

 ### Randomize

 The intensity, translation, rotation and scale of the stroke can each be randomized.
-This can be used to create a range of effects, eg mottled colour with the paint tool, or the crease tool can be used to create skin detail.
+This can be used to create a range of effects, eg mottled color with the paint tool, or the crease tool can be used to create skin detail.

 ![](./videos/stroke_randomize.mp4)